barrust/mediawiki/CONTRIBUTING.md

 ### Code Contributors:

-A special thanks to all the code contributors to pymediawiki!
+A special thanks to all the code contributors to `pymediawiki`!

 [@barrust](https://github.com/barrust) (Maintainer)